Ladies of Grand Guignol

 Night Watch (1973) 7/10

-Elizabeth Taylor is recovering from a nervous breakdown when she witnesses a murder in this enjoyable British thriller which takes its time to get going but features a genuine surprise ending.
+Elizabeth Taylor is recovering from a nervous breakdown when she witnesses a murder in this enjoyable Lizploitation which takes its time to get going but features a genuine surprise ending.

 Picture Mommy Dead (1966) 5/10